Can You Wear One Earbud While Driving?

 • Use a dashboard phone holder

-• Keep phone on speaker
+• Keep the phone on speaker

 These options keep your hands on the wheel and ears open to the road.